MicrosoftDocs/navdevitpro-content-pr/developer/devenv-actions-overview.md

  The Reports tab is displayed after the Navigate tab on the ribbon.
 The Reports tab lists the reports most relevant to a page.
 If a user does not require a Reports tab, then the tab is hidden.
 Sometimes it is relevant to promote the most important reports to the Home tab to save the user from too many clicks.

 ### New Document
  The New action is often displayed both in the Home tab and in the Actions tab.
-You can use this action to open new documents within [!INCLUDE[navnow](includes/navnow_md.md)].
-When you create a New action in Action Designer, you must use the NewDocumentItems SubType.
+You can use this action to open new documents within [!INCLUDE[d365fin_md](../includes/d365fin_md.md)].

  Example: On the Customers page, if the order processor wants to create a new invoice, she can open the New page directly from the Actions tab.
 This is useful as she creates new sales invoices daily.